ibauk/smdox/smethods.md

 ---

 ## Penalties
 Several penalty conditions can be easily penalised by the system.
-Additionally, arbitrary penalties can be imposed using an extra bonus code.
+Additionally, arbitrary penalties can be imposed by making use of an extra bonus code. eg. 'ODDSOCKS' = -100 points, 'POLITEVEST' = -100000 points.

 ### Compulsory bonuses
 Any ordinary or combination bonus can be flagged as being compulsory.
 Failure to score a compulsory bonus results in DNF.

 ### Minimum points
-It is possible to specify a minimum number of points (even a negative number) below which entrants would be DNF.
+It is possible to specify a minimum number of points below which entrants would be DNF.

 ### Percentage points deduction
 This is typically used to punish sloppy bonus claims, 10% being the usual figure.
 The percentage used is defined for the rally as a whole rather than for individual or classes of bonus.
 It always requires the rally team to tick the box manually.
 Only one such provision can be defined.